sublee/subl.ee/resume.md

 :   Developed a tracing based and statistical profiler for Python with a handy
     interactive TUI inspired by [the Unity profiler][unity-profiler].

-    2800+ people have stared this project on GitHub.
+    On GitHub, this project has been starred by 2800+ people.
 Also, it was the 3rd daily trending repository on Sep 22, 2014.

 [profiling]: https://github.com/what-studio/profiling
 [unity-profiler]: https://docs.unity3d.com/Manual/ProfilerWindow.html